b-it-bots/mas_industrial_robotics/README.md

 Navigate into the cloned repository and run setup.sh file.

-     ./setup.sh <optional arg for catkin_ws parent dir>
+     ./setup.sh full <optional arg for catkin_ws parent dir>

 This script does the following,

-* installs ROS, if not previously installed
+* installs ROS, if not previously installed, provided the optional argument full is given
 * creates a catkin workspace folder in the directory specified in the argument or by default places it in home directory, i.e. ~/catkin_ws (if it does not exist)
 * copies the clone of the mas_industiral_robotics from your ~/temp to \<your folder\>/catkin_ws/src and installs the necessary ros dependencies and other related repositories
 * initiates a catkin build in the catkin workspace